ksalzke/defer-this-instance-omnifocus-plugin/README.md

 # About

-This is an Omni Automation solitary plug-in for OmniFocus that duplicates a repeating task to modify its defer date without affecting future instances"
+This is an Omni Automation solitary plug-in for OmniFocus that duplicates a repeating task to modify its defer date without affecting future instances

 _Please note that all scripts on my GitHub account (or shared elsewhere) are works in progress.
 If you encounter any issues or have any suggestions please let me know--and do please make sure you backup your database before running scripts from an amateur on the internet!_